MooersLab/writingLogTemplateInOrg/README.md

 Instructions for using the writing log are found in the annotations in the template.
 You can delete these after they are no longer needed.

-Version 0.5 of the writing log is divided into four sections:
+Version 0.8 of the writing log is divided into these sections:

 - project initiation
 - project data